-A Site Plan Review process (SEC 10-1.3000) is required to remove a Heritage Tree.
+An Administrative Use Permit (SEC 10-1.3000) is required to remove a Heritage Tree.
 A Heritage tree removal permit may be approved only if the reviewing body finds the burden to the Applicant in preserving the tree outweighs the benefit to the public.
 In making the foregoing determinations, the reviewing body shall consider such factors as the following:

-- (1) All the benefits provided by the Heritage Tree. - (2) The contribution of the tree to the character of the site, local ecology, and the neighborhood. - (3) Species, health condition and value of the tree.

-- (4) Whether the tree is part of an important grove of trees. - (5) The visibility of the tree to the neighborhood and the public. - (6) Whether the development provides a public benefit. - (7) Whether measures short of removing the tree can be employed consistent with the development.
+- 1. Reasons for why the tree is considered a Heritage Tree, and the subsequent benefits it provides. - 2.
+The contribution of the tree to the character of the site, local ecology, and the neighborhood. - 3.
+Species, health condition and value of the tree. - 4.
+Whether the tree is part of an important grove of trees. - 5.
+The visibility of the tree to the neighborhood and the public. - 6.
+Whether the development provides a public benefit. - 7.
+Whether measures short of removing the tree can be employed consistent with the development.